seyleigh/liriNodeApp/README.md

 I wasn't able to figure out a way to make spotify return the songs I actually wanted without breaking my do-what-it-says function.
 I tried many solutions and nothing seemed to work.

-I didn't have time to get to the bonus with the fs.appendFile to log all my user inputs.
+I didn't have time to get to the bonus with the ```javascript fs.appendFile ``` to log all my user inputs.
 I would like to go back and make that work in the future.

 I learned that you can make terminal code look all pretty and coloured too, which I never knew was possible and I would like to figure that out in the future at some point as well.